hytest-org/hytest/evaluation/README.md

-An example can be found in the CONUS404 DRB tutorials, which go over the process for evaluating forcings inputs (accumulated precipitation, net radiation, and mean temperature) of a model ouput (CONUS404).
+An example can be found in the CONUS404 DRB tutorials, which go over the process for evaluating forcings inputs (accumulated precipitation, net radiation, and mean temperature from the CONUS404 dataset), which is actually the output from an application of the WRF model.

 The *Metrics* notebooks above provide an overview of the different stats that are used in various notebooks.